 The goal is not fewer calls.
 The goal is answered calls.

 What changes things is when every call is answered.
-Not necessarily by you — not literally, not every time — but answered.
+Not necessarily by you, not literally, not every time, but answered.
 Warmly, in a familiar voice, with patience and love and the things only you would know.
-So that when she calls and feels the fear, the fear is met.
-She hears you.
-She calms.
+So that when they calls and feels the fear, the fear is met.
+They hears you.
+They calms.
 The call ends.
 And the next time it comes, the same thing happens.

 That is the shift most families describe as actually making a difference.
 Not a reduction in calls.
 An answered response to what every call is really about.